Projects

 7) H-BIZ

-The Huntington Business Innovation Zone (H-BIZ) Manufacturing HUB project will repurpose a brownfield factory site and an existing Machine Shop building to become a welding and robotic training center as part of Marshall University’s Advanced Manufacturing and Technology Center.
-Rejuvenating the former brownfield manufacturing facility into new green space will create economic opportunity for the region.
-The project consists of the rehabilitation of the former 10,800 SF machine shop and construction of a new 2,000 SF addition.
+The Huntington Business Innovation Zone (H-BIZ) Manufacturing HUB project will repurpose a brownfield factory site and an existing machine shop building to become a welding and robotic training center as part of Marshall University’s Advanced Manufacturing and Technology Center.
+Rejuvenating the former brownfield manufacturing facility will create economic opportunity for the region.
+The project consists of the rehabilitation of the former 10,800 sq. ft. machine shop and construction of a new 2,000 sq. ft. addition.
 Project elements include the rehabilitation of the building systems, parking, stormwater infrastructure and roadways.

 CONSTRUCTION

 This project features a substantial rehabilitation of the old Robertson Building in Logan, WV, also known as the old Miners Academy.
-This will include building system updates, accessibility improvements, and equipment installation that will transform this once empty building into the nexus of the emerging climate technology economic sector in the region.
-Due to its location at the center of all ACT Now Coalition activities, it is perfectly situated to provide a home to several climate and economic-based ACT Now project components and host several Coalition partners.
-Ultimately, this project will create more than 400 new jobs and will allow a smooth transition from a coal-centered economy to an economically and environmentally sustainable one, while addressing inequities that exist in the region.
+This will include building system updates, accessibility improvements, and equipment installation that will transform this once empty building into the nexus of the emerging technology sector in the region.
+Due to its location at the center of all ACT Now Coalition activities, it is perfectly situated to provide a home to several economic-based ACT Now project components and host several coalition partners.
+Ultimately, this project will create more than 400 new jobs while addressing economically distressed communities within the region.